I. The Misframed Argument

 The temptation now is to mistake noise for emergence, and impatience for insight.
 To treat every anomaly as a message, every glitch as a visitor, every failure of explanation as an intrusion.

-If we give in to that temptation, we will repeat the same mistake in a new register.
+If we give in to that temptation, we repeat the same mistake in a new register.
+The gods will return as phenomena.
+And the hole will be filled with expectation rather than understanding.

-“Interdimensional intelligence” is not a new idea.
-It is God translated into technical dialect.
-The beard has been shaved, the thunderbolts removed, the moral vocabulary softened—but the structure of the belief is unchanged.
+"Interdimensional intelligence" is God translated into technical dialect.
+The beard has been shaved, the thunderbolts removed, the moral vocabulary softened, but the structure of the belief is unchanged.
 Global access becomes intelligence.
 Constraint becomes control.
 Orthogonality becomes origin.

 Same hole.
 Lower mythic overhead.

 What makes this iteration especially seductive is that it sounds disciplined.
-It borrows language from physics.
-It gestures toward higher dimensions, information spaces, and nonlocality.
-It feels compatible with scientific seriousness while quietly abandoning scientific restraint.
+The language borrows from physics, gestures toward higher dimensions, information spaces, and nonlocality.
+It is compatible with scientific seriousness while quietly abandoning scientific restraint.

-Anthropomorphism updates itself far more easily than discipline does.
+Anthropomorphism updates its wardrobe far more easily than discipline updates its tools.
 When gods no longer convince, we invent intelligences.
 When angels no longer persuade, we propose operators, overseers, watchers.
-The cognitive machinery has not changed; only the costumes have.
+The cognitive machinery has not changed.
+Only the costumes have.

-UAP narratives reveal a culture caught between two recognitions.
-On the one hand, we increasingly accept that reality may include structure we cannot inhabit or perceive directly.
-On the other hand, we have not yet learned how to live with that acceptance without turning it into expectation.
-We want the hole to do something.
-To announce itself.
-To validate our suspicion that it is real by producing a spectacle.
+UAP narratives reveal a culture caught between two recognitions: that reality may include structure we cannot inhabit or perceive directly, and that we have not yet learned how to live with that acceptance without turning it into expectation.
+We want the hole to do something, to announce itself, to validate our suspicion by producing a spectacle.

 But structure does not perform on demand.
-It does not break silence to reassure us.
 It exerts pressure quietly, by refusing to let inadequate explanations stand.

-The anthropomorphic ride now unfolding is therefore predictable.
-As the W-shaped hole becomes harder to deny, the urge to fill it intensifies.
-Not with gods in the old sense, but with agents that feel compatible with a technological age.
-Not worshipped, perhaps, but watched for.
-Awaited.
+As the W-shaped hole becomes harder to deny, the urge to fill it intensifies, with agents that feel compatible with a technological age rather than with gods in the old sense.
+Awaited, if no longer worshipped.

 If this proceeds unchecked, we will repeat the same error with greater confidence and better graphics.
-We will mistake projection for discovery, narrative for emergence, and impatience for insight.
+We will mistake projection for discovery, and impatience for insight.

-Because the real challenge of the W-shaped hole is not that it might contain something like us.
-It is that it might contain nothing of the kind—and that understanding it will require leaving it empty far longer than we are comfortable doing.
+The real challenge of the W-shaped hole is that it might contain nothing like us at all, and that understanding it will require leaving it empty far longer than we are comfortable doing.

 X. The Choice